TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-12-09-how-to-get-rid-of-technical-debt-or-what-we-would-have-done-differently-2-years-ago.md

 updated_since: "August 2020"
 updated_message: |
-    Updated Rector YAML to PHP configuration, as current standard.
+    Updated Rector/ECS YAML to PHP configuration, as current standard.
 ---

 **Do you speak Czech?** Go check [64 slides](https://docs.google.com/presentation/d/1QSpTVqmtXpE8RvB73cYDBrDYpuChjp_Uz3sLJhLnLXo/edit?usp=sharing) and [watch the talk video recording on Facebook](https://www.facebook.com/pehapkari/videos/vl.404478763568491/399224180756304/?type=1) (it is 60 minutes long and the picture is broken from ~27th minute, but the audio is good).